WilliamChenn/mini_amazon/README.md

 - **William Chen (Users Guru)**:  Drafted the database schema for Account/Purchases and drew out relational tables as well as the constraints.
 Worked on formalizing page by page mock up.

-- **Prashamsa Koirala (Products Guru)**: Set up the development environment and tested the skeleton code.
-Drafted the database schema for Products
+- **Prashamsa Koirala (Products Guru)**: Drafted the database schema for Products and drew out relational tables as well as the constraints.
+Worked on formalizing page by page mock up.

-- **Brian Kim (Cars Guru)**: Set up the development environment and tested the skeleton code.
-Drafted the database schema for Carts/Order
+- **Brian Kim (Cars Guru)**: Drafted the database schema for Cart/Order and drew out relational tables as well as the constraints.
+Worked on formalizing page by page mock up.

-- **Joanne Chae (Sellers Guru)**: Set up the development environment and tested the skeleton code.
-Drafted the database schema for Inventory/Order Fulfillment
+- **Joanne Chae (Sellers Guru)**: Drafted the database schema for Inventory/Order Fulfillment and drew out relational tables as well as the constraints.
+Worked on formalizing page by page mock up.

-- **Kevin Lee (Social Guru)**: Set up the development environment and tested the skeleton code.
-Drafted the database schema for Feedback/Messaging
+- **Kevin Lee (Social Guru)**: Drafted the database schema for Feedback/Messaging and drew out relational tables as well as the constraints.
+Worked on formalizing page by page mock up.